evdenis/verker/README.md

 ACSL specifications for linux kernel functions

-The aim of this project is formal verification of Linux kernel library functions.
+The aim of this project is the formal verification of Linux kernel library functions.

 # Proofs Status